Metal Gear Solid V: The Phantom Pain: Removed content

-Following the release of The Phantom Pain, buyers of the Collector's Edition found that the bonus disc included development details of an unreleased in-game mission, "Episode 51: Kingdom of the Flies", that took place after the end of the campaign.
-The story ending was criticized for feeling abrupt, and critics agreed that Episode 51 would have given the game a more satisfying conclusion, due to it resolving several plot threads.
-Others also felt it allowed certain characters further development that tied into their previous appearances in the series.
+The Collector's Edition of the game includes a supplemental disc containing a video for an unused in-game mission titled "Episode 51: Kingdom of the Flies", depicting the events of said mission through unfinished cinematics and concept artwork.
+Taking place after the end of the campaign, it sees Snake locating and confronting Eli and the stolen Sahelanthropus on a remote island.
+The official story ending was criticized for feeling abrupt, and critics felt that Episode 51 would have given the game a more satisfying conclusion, due to it resolving several plot threads.
+Others also thought it allowed certain characters further development that tied into their previous appearances in the series.

-Some critics found fault with The Phantom Pain's structure, particularly during its second half.
-The requirement that players replay past missions to progress resulted in theories that they had been used in place of original envisioned content that had not been incorporated due to time constraints.
-This assumption was supported by further evidence of removed content: shortly after the discovery of Episode 51, Facepunch forum users who had been extracting data from the game's PC version found evidence of another story chapter, titled "Chapter 3: Peace", that was not included in the final version.
-The game's producer Kenichiro Imaizumi refused to comment on fans' enquiries, while Metal Gear Solid community manager Robert Allen Peeler refuted the possibility of story downloadable content for The Phantom Pain.
-Some fans theorized a link between Chapter 3 and Konami's "Nuclear Disarmament Event", which was opened shortly after launch with the goal of revealing a secret in the game once all in-game nuclear weapons that had been manufactured by players were disposed of; a cutscene that would seemingly be released once the event had finished had been discovered by data miners some days after the game's release.
-Robert Allen Peeler did not deny that further events may occur once the disarmament had concluded, but stated that "the simplest answer is... the correct one, no need to overthink it."
-On February 2, 2018, the completion of the Nuclear Disarmament Event was triggered prematurely on the Steam version of the game, despite there being over 9000 player nukes in existence at the time, resulting in the release of the previously uncovered cutscene.
+Some critics found fault with The Phantom Pain's structure.
+The requirement of replaying missions during its second half to progress resulted in theories that they had been used in place of original content that had not been incorporated due to time constraints.
+This was supported by further evidence of removed content: shortly after the discovery of Episode 51, Facepunch forum users who had been extracting data from the game's PC version found evidence of another story chapter that was not included in the final version.
+The game's producer Kenichiro Imaizumi refused to comment on fans' enquiries, while Metal Gear Solid community manager Robert Allen Peeler refuted the possibility of story downloadable content.
+Some fans theorized a link between Chapter 3 and Konami's "Nuclear Disarmament Event", which was opened shortly after launch with the goal of revealing a secret in the game once all in-game nuclear weapons manufactured by players were disposed of; a cutscene linked with the event had been discovered by data miners some days after the game's release.
+Peeler did not deny that further events may occur once the disarmament had concluded, but stated that "the simplest answer is... the correct one, no need to overthink it."
+On February 2, 2018, the completion of the Nuclear Disarmament Event was triggered prematurely on the Steam version of the game, despite there being over 9000 player nukes in existence at the time, resulting in the release of the aforementioned cutscene.
 After investigation, Konami announced that this was the result of a technical error owing to the game's servers being sent incorrect values.
 Similarly, the event would apparently go on to be achieved by players of the PlayStation 3 version of the game on July 27, 2020, although in October 2020 Konami clarified this had been the work of a cheater.